Spectrality of Infinite Convolutions and Random Convolutions: Examples

 \section{Examples}

+In this section, we give some examples to illustrate our results. \begin{example} Let $N_1 = N_2 =2$, $B_1 = \set{0,1}$, and $B_2 = \set{0,3}$.
+Example 1.8 in \cite{Dutkay-Lai-2017} showed that the random convolution $\mu_\eta$ is not a spectral measure for $\eta = 1 2^\f$ because $\mu_\eta$ is not uniformly distributed on its support.
+By Theorem \ref{special-case}, for $\omega \in \{1,2\}^{\N}$, we have that $\mu_\omega$ is a spectral measure if and only if $\omega = 2^\f$ or the symbol ``1" occurs infinitely many times in $\omega$.
+In particular, for which enumerates all finite words in lexicographical order, we have that $\mu_\omega$ is a spectral measure. \end{example}

-In this section, we illustrate some new examples of spectral measures by applying Theorem \ref{main-spectrality} and Theorem \ref{theorem-integral-periodic-zero-empty-2}.
+Next, we construct some new examples of spectral measures by applying Theorem \ref{main-spectrality} and Theorem \ref{theorem-IPZS-empty-1}.
 The spectrality of infinite convolutions with three elements in digit sets has been studied in \cite{An-He-He-2019,Fu-Wen-2017}.
-However, the first example below cannot be deduced directly from these known results.
+However, the following example cannot be deduced directly from these known results.

 \begin{example} Let $N > 3$ be an integer with $3\mid N$.
 Choose a sequence of integers $\{b_j\}_{j=1}^\f$ such that $3 \mid b_j$ and

 for some $n_0 \in \Z$.
 For $k \ge 1$, we define

 Then the infinite convolution